 The Oconee River was dammed in 1979 to create a massive reservoir, around which the Linger Longer development company sold plots of land for housing, constructing six golf courses during the 1980s and 1990s to attract potential buyers to build along the 90 miles of Lake Oconee shoreline.
 A 251-room Ritz-Carlton lakeside resort and spa appeared in 2002.

-Bob Cupp designed the first two Reynolds courses (Reynolds Landing and Plantation) and they opened for play in the late 1980s.
+Bob Cupp designed the first two Reynolds courses (The Landing and The Preserve) and they opened for play in the late 1980s.
 The 18-hole Great Waters layout was next to be unveiled by Jack Nicklaus in 1992, followed by a 27-hole Tom Fazio track (The National) five years later.
 Rees Jones added the Oconee course in 2002, with the Jim Engh-designed private Creek Club making its debut in 2007.

 Host to the Anderson Consulting World Championship of Golf from 1995 to 1997, the Great Waters course is routed close to the sparkling waters of the lake (where almost all the holes on the back nine are situated) and the 186-yard inlet-crossing 14th is regarded as one of the best par threes in the Peach State.